joedooley/sportport-active/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 = Does this plugin support Multisite? =

 Yes.
 This plugin has basic Multisite support.
 You need to Network Activate this plugin.

 The settings for all sites in the network can be configured only by the Network Admin in the Network Admin Dashboard.

+Since 1.10.5 the Network Admin can delegate the configuration for each subsite to their respective owners.
+This will allow any subsite to use it's own SendGrid Plugin configuration.

 == Screenshots ==

 1. Go to Admin Panel, section Plugins and activate the SendGrid plugin.
 If you want to send emails through SMTP you need to install also the 'Swift Mailer' plugin.
 2. After activation "Settings" link will appear.
-3. Go to settings page and provide your SendGrid credentials by choosing the authentication method which default is Api Key.
+3. Go to settings page and provide your SendGrid API Key.
 On this page you can set also the default "Name", "Sending Address" and "Reply Address".
-4. If you want to use your username and password for authentication, switch to Username&Password authentication method.
-5. If you provide valid credentials, a form which can be used to send test emails will appear.
+4. If you provide valid credentials, a form which can be used to send test emails will appear.
 Here you can test the plugin sending some emails.
-6. Header provided in the send test email form.
+5. Header provided in the send test email form.
-7. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
+6. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
-8. Select the time interval for which you want to see SendGrid statistics and charts.
+7. Select the time interval for which you want to see SendGrid statistics and charts.
-9. You can configure the port number when using SMTP method.
+8. You can configure the port number when using SMTP method.
-10. You can configure categories for which you would like to see your stats.
+9. You can configure categories for which you would like to see your stats.
-11. You can use substitutions for emails using X-SMTPAPI headers.
+10. You can use substitutions for emails using X-SMTPAPI headers.
-12. You can configure the subscription widget.
+11. You can configure the subscription widget.

 == Changelog ==

+= 1.11.3 =
+* Fixed an issue where the send test form was displayed when no API key was set
+* Fixed an issue where the subscription test form was not displayed for the default contact list
+* Fixed an issue where the virtual pages for Subscription errors was not displayed
+* Fixed an issue where there was no notification for option update on the Multisite settings page
+* Fixed an issue where there was no notification when an API key was not set on the General tab when there was one on the Subscription Widget tab
+= 1.11.2 =
+* Relaxed PHP requirement to at least version 5.4.
-= 1.10.8 =
+= 1.11.1 =
+* Confirmed compatibility with PHP 7 and 7.1
+* Removed some legacy code that caused warnings in PHP 7
+* Fixed issue where the statistics page would show up in menu even if the API key did not have stats permissions = 1.11.0 =
+* BREAKING CHANGE: DO NOT UPGRADE IF YOU USE PHP <= 5.3.
+Only PHP 5.4 and later versions are supported.
+* BREAKING CHANGE: Username & Password is no longer supported.
+Change your settings to use an API Key before updating
+* API Mail Send was changed to use the V3 SendGrid API
+* Emails sent with the V2 Email Object will now be translated to V3
+* BREAKING CHANGE: The date parameter on the V2 object is no longer supported
+* BREAKING CHANGE: When using the V2 object with SMTPAPI Tos, the BCC and CCs will only be applied to the first address = 1.10.9 =
+* Added pagination on multisite settings page
+* Fixed an FAQ link
+* Changed a class method to protected for extensibility (user contribution)
+* Added some CSS classes for subscription widget (user contribution)
+* Added warning when API Key doesn't have statistics permissions
+* The statistics page will not show up in menu or dashboard when API key does not have stats permissions = 1.10.8 =
-* Fixed an XSS vulnerability in the settings forms that would allow other admins to inject scripts.
-= 1.10.7 =
+* Fixed an XSS vulnerability in the settings forms that would allow other admins to inject scripts = 1.10.7 =
 * Add port 2525 for SMTP
 * Use cache for stats widget on dashboard